ModellingWebLab/WLDocs/README.md

 **Point of action:** _Collaborate with PMR so that we can access its models._

+The WL2 uses GIT for version control of models, protocols, and data sets: See #version_control.

 **Question:** Jon, how does this mesh with our git storage ideas?
 Would our _view_ of a model (e.g. an identifier, annotations, and a link to an external cellml source) be a locally version-controlled entity?

 ### Annotation